helloworld-YY/DL_Project/README.md

 # DL_Project
-Here is my personal learning list of DL code training, following the course by Mu Li.
+Here is my personal learning list of DL code training, followed the course by Mu Li.

 Following me to learn deeplearning.